 - The overall product cost increase

-That’ s all I have in this article.
+That’s all I have in this article.
 RFS is a simple concept and it should not be tough for anyone to understand this.
-If still, you have any question or query, please do write in the comment section and I will be happy to respond.
+If still, you have any questions or queries, please do write in the comment section and I will be happy to respond.

 Frequently Asked Questions ( FAQ)